Nathan W. Tefft

 Pettengill Hall, Room 274

-Tefft has ongoing research and interests in health and health-related behaviors including obesity, smoking, mental health, alcohol consumption, fatal automobile accidents, and asthma; preventive medical services and physician prescribing behavior; health in the context of labor markets, macroeconomic fluctuations, taxation, and safety net programs.
+Tefft has ongoing research and interests in health and health-related behaviors including obesity, smoking, vaping, mental health, alcohol consumption, fatal automobile crashes, and dietary supplements; health in the context of labor markets, macroeconomic fluctuations, taxation, and safety net programs.

 He has also been involved in interdisciplinary projects that intersect with public health and public policy.
 Past and current research topics in these areas include early childhood intervention programs related to child health, soft drink tax policies, SNAP participation at farmer’s markets, and appetite suppressants and eating disorders.

-His teaching interests include health economics, microeconomics, and statistics.
+His teaching interests include health economics, microeconomics, econometrics, and statistics.

 Ph.D. in Economics, University of Wisconsin-Madison